lookuga/lookuga.github.io/_posts/2016-04-11-see-ya-blogengine-net-hello-jekyll.markdown

 What a lot people may not be aware of, is that we were running a highly customized version of BlogEngine.NET, with a lot of auditing, reverse tracking and better integration with other platforms, both for security reasons and also to measure the metrics of the content.

-While we were implementing these changes we had discovered a number of major security issues, one we even made public (<a href="http://lookuga.com/2014/11/16/blogengine-net-security-directory-traversal-attack/">http://lookuga.com/2014/11/16/blogengine-net-security-directory-traversal-attack/</a>), we were not officially credited for it we had still created the bug report.
+While we were implementing these changes we had discovered a number of major security issues, one we even made public (<a href="http://lookuga.com/2014/11/16/blogengine-net-security-directory-traversal-attack/">http://lookuga.com/2014/11/16/blogengine-net-security-directory-traversal-attack/</a>), we were not officially credited for it, but we had created the bug report.
 Along with these security issues, we also had numerus issues with performance when we received large amounts of concurrent hits.

 Once we finally had enough with the alerts and issues we decided to move away from BlogEngine.NET to another solution.